Skip to main content

 On the Insights dashboard:

-• The Folders filter is pre-populated with the accessible folders, and tiles show data scoped to Action Flows in those folders (and any sub-folders).
+• The Folders filter is pre-populated with the member's accessible folders, and tiles show data scoped to Action Flows in those folders.

-• The saved reports list only shows reports whose folder filters fall within the accessible folders.
-Reports saved without any folder filter are hidden, and saved reports cannot be created or updated to filter on folders outside the accessible set.
+• Saved reports whose folder filters fall outside the accessible set are hidden, and saved reports can't be created or updated to filter on folders the member can't access.

 Permissions resources